- Search The Registry

 A new and younger generation discovered her when she made a guest appearance (lying on a sofa) in the musical Pippin (1973) and once again she stopped the show.
 Six years later she gave one of the most remarkable performances of her career when she sang Stormy Weather in the offbeat film of The Tempest.
 In 1985, while returning home, she was beat-up by a mugger but was back onstage the following day.
 Later the same year a new one-woman show in New York, “Elisabeth Welch A Time to Start Living” won her an Obie Award.

 Welch was one of the great survivors of show business; she virtually never stopped working.
 She made countless film, radio and television appearances as well as recording numerous albums, many of them classics.
 Throughout the eighties and nineties she made triumphant appearances in Australia, Russia and at New York's Carnegie Hall.
 One of her last public appearances was in 1992 when stars gathered at London's Lyric Theatre to pay tribute to her and she was given five standing ovations.
 Her career spanned eight decades.

 She also starred in many British movies in the 1930s, appearing alongside Paul Robeson and Rex Harrison.
 The African American actress and singer was one of the most redoubtable entertainers of the 20th century.
 Celebrated for her sultry singing voice, she was a great interpreter of popular song and her long career took her from New York's jazz-age theatre to Paris cabaret and numerous West End musicals and revues.
-Elisabeth Welch died in Denville Hall, Middlesex, on July 15, aged 99.
+Elisabeth Welch died in Denville Hall, Middlesex, on July 15, 2003 at age 99.

 British Film Institute